 The TOE design provides a description of the TOE in terms of subsystems sufficient to determine the TSF boundary, and provides a description of the TSF internals in terms of modules.
-It provides a detailed description of the SFR-enforcing modules and enough information about the SFR-supporting and SFR-non-interfering modules for the evaluator to determine that the SFRs are completely and accurately implemented; as such, the TOE design provides an explanation of the implementation representation.
-Therefore the verdict PASS is assigned to ADV_TDS.3.
+It provides a detailed description of the SFR-enforcing and SFR-supporting modules and enough information about the SFR-non-interfering modules for the evaluator to determine that the SFRs are completely and accurately implemented; as such, the TOE design provides an explanation of the implementation representation.
+Therefore the verdict PASS is assigned to ADV\TDS.4.

-The developer has completely described all of the TSFI in a manner such that the evaluator was able to determine whether the TSFI are completely and accurately described, and appears to implement the security functional requirements of the ST.Therefore the verdict PASS is assigned to ADV_FSP.4.
+The developer has completely described all of the TSFI in a manner such that the evaluator was able to determine whether the TSFI are completely and accurately described, and appears to implement the security functional requirements of the ST. Therefore the verdict PASS is assigned to ADV\FSP.5.

 The TSF is structured such that it cannot be tampered with or bypassed, and TSFs that provide security domains isolate those domains from each other.
-Therefore the verdict PASS is assigned to ADV_ARC.1.
+Therefore the verdict PASS is assigned to ADV\ARC.1.
+Also, the evaluator confirmed that the requirements in accordance with the CCRA supporting document ADV\ARC Evaluation [23], [24].

 The implementation representation is sufficient to satisfy the functional requirements of the ST and is a correct realisation of the low-level design.
-Therefore the verdict PASS is assigned to ADV IMP.2.
+Therefore the verdict PASS is assigned to ADV\IMP.2.